 This sanction is imposed for each violation of law listed in the Conclusions of Law section above and not a combination of any or all of them.

 The Respondent shall provide a complete copy of this Final Decision and Order, with all exhibits and attachments, within ten (10) days by certified mail, return receipt requested, or by hand delivery to the following designated entities: any in- or out-of-state hospital, nursing home, clinic, other licensed facility, or municipal, state, or federal facility at which she practices medicine; any in- or out-of-state health maintenance organization with whom she has privileges or any other kind of association; any state agency, in- or out-of-state, with which she has a provider contract; any in- or out-of-state medical employer, whether or not she practices medicine there; the state licensing boards of all states in which she has any kind of license to practice medicine; the Drug Enforcement Administration – Boston Diversion Group; and the Massachusetts Department of Public Health Drug Control Program.
-The Respondent shall also provide this notification to any such designated entities with which she becomes associated for the duration of this revocation.
-The Respondent is further directed to certify to the Board within ten (10) days that he has complied with this directive.
+The Respondent is further directed to certify to the Board within ten (10) days that she has complied with this directive.

 The Respondent has the right to appeal this Final Decision and Order within thirty (30) days, pursuant to G.L. c.
 30A, §§14 and 15, and G.L. c.
 112, § 64.

-Date: November 7, 2019 _______________________________ned by Candace Lapidus Sloane, M.D.
+Date: November 7, 2019 Signed by Candace Lapidus Sloane, M.D.

 Candace Lapidus Sloane, M.D.